tparchman/CalSerPines/analysis_workflow_varcal.md

     # gprob file output from entropy, from the run with the lowest k4 DIC
     gprobs <- read.csv("gprob4.txt", header=TRUE)
     dim(gprobs)
-    # 543 x 12101 (one more than the actual 12100 loci). the first column is "ind_0" etc etc (which we don't need)
+    # 543 x 12101 (one more than the actual 12807 loci). the first column is "ind_0" etc etc (which we don't need)
     gprobs[1:10,1:10]

     gprobs_noname <- gprobs[,-1] # taking off the first column, which is ind_0, etc etc etc
     dim(gprobs_noname)
-    # 543 x 12100
+    # 543 x 12100.
     gprobs_noname[1:10,1:10]

-    # need to cbind the pops with gprob, so we have the gprob file with IDs for plotting points and colors
+    # cbind pops with gprob
     gprob <- cbind(popIDs, gprobs_noname)
     dim(gprob) # 543 * 12101
     gprob[1:10,1:10] # perfect

     ##############
     # run PCA